 OP is comprised of up to seventy-five musicians and performs its main concert programs in UOIT's Regent Theatre, Oshawa and Koerner Hall (Telus Centre for Performance and Learning) Toronto.
 As well, the orchestra performs in various other venues in the GTA.
 Although the great symphonic and choral/symphonic repertoire is its mainstay, the OP's programs reflect a wide variety of styles from Baroque/Classical/Romantic/Modern to light classical, pop music, jazz and music of the world, in an effort to satisfy the taste of all audiences, diverse cultures, as well as young listeners.

 OP's first leaders were Wallace Young, Francis J. Francis and Ed Oscapella.
-It later had as principal conductor Roy Cox who was also a member of the Toronto Symphony Orchestra.
-Mr. Cox was followed by Jacob Groob and then Winston Webber.
+It later had as principal conductor Jacob Groob, then Roy Cox (a member of Toronto Symphony Orchestra).
+Mr. Cox was followed by Winston Webber.